 In 2012, she started as an assistant at UGent, Department Art, Theatre and Music Sciences, while working independently for cultural institutions such as the Centrum Rubenianum and the Centre for Fine Arts.
 As a part time assistant to Prof. dr. Martens and Prof. dr. Jonckheere, she further developed her knowledge on the arts in the Netherlands, in particular in the 16th and 17th century.

-Since September 2015, she is enrolled as a PhD candidate and assistant, with a joint PhD with the University of Verona.
+Since September 2015, she was enrolled as a PhD candidate and assistant, with a joint PhD with the University of Verona.
 By means of an interdisciplinary investigation between culinary history and the visual arts during mainly the 16th and 17th century in the Netherlands, she questions the intrinsic art historical meaning of these culinary motives.
 In her comparative study between direct sources (contemporary cook books, medicine books and taste theories) and art works, she hypothizes that these depictions touch upon multi-layered ideas and thus become theories of visuality and of representation.
+She completed her phd in March 2025.